-If your typical creatine order seems outlandishly expensive or is completely unavailable, this isn’t some twisted meathead nightmare — creatine is in short supply and it’s affecting consumers and supplement companies.
+This isn’t some twisted meathead nightmare — if your typical creatine order seems outlandishly expensive or is completely unavailable, you’d be right.
+Creatine is in short supply and it’s affecting consumers and supplement companies.
 Popular brands are either out of the good stuff altogether or their prices have nearly doubled in the last few months.

 The mad clamor for toilet paper in the early weeks of 2020 marked the flashpoint of the COVID-19 pandemic’s effects on consumer goods.
 While rows of empty shelves in grocery stores the world over may have seemed like an omen of the end times, toiletries were far from the only product to boom in sales as coronavirus rocked the globe.